My Fine Models E71 scale 1 model

 Fig.18 – DIY screw clamp to tighten holders of the vertical bar which came lose after inattentive lifting

-Text on the photo: DIY screw clamp (vise) to tighten holders of the vertical bar which came lose after inattentive lifting.
+Text on the photo: DIY screw clamp (vise) to tighten holders of the vertical bar which came loose after inattentive lifting.
 (3 mm machine bolt has 0.5 mm pitch).
 DISCLAIMER: Hooks, bar or painting may be destroyed!
 You do this on your own responsibility!

 1. Bar may fall off

 2. 180° turn is 0.25 mm.
-Obs add angle of upper arm
+Obs. add angle of upper arm

 3. Bar sits in place